Home

 Business Development

-From my travels and other life experiences, I’ve become convinced that what Kenya most of all needs, is more plain business initiative.
-Small businesses and self-employed people who work within the regular free-market economy and that meets real needs of costumers.
 Not abstract ‘programs’ launched by governments, but fostering business activity at the grass-roots level starting with the present abilities of people even if they're poor.
-Micro financing exactly fits that.
+Micro financing fits that.
 Especially when it’s not done as charity but as a regular banking activity, as envisioned by the inventor of mirco credits, economist Muhammad Yunus.
-Here’s one resource:
+Here are two resource:

 Equity Bank (Kenya)